ghdl/ghdl-cosim/doc/vhpidirect/examples/arrays.rst

 logs.
 Saving data from RAMs and/or typical graphics standards to images or video allows to spot visual artifacts easily.

 This example is based on :ref:`COSIM:VHPIDIRECT:Examples:arrays:intvector:vhdlsized` from :ref:`intvector <COSIM:VHPIDIRECT:Examples:arrays:intvector>`.
-A 2D array of integers is allocated in a VHDL package and it is used as a frame buffer.
-Each integer represents a pixel: the 24 least significant bits are used for R, G and B (8 bits each); while the 8 most significant are not used.
+A 2D array of integers is allocated in a (generic) VHDL package and it is used as a frame buffer.
+Each integer represents a
+pixel: the 24 least significant bits are used for R, G and B (8 bits each); while the 8 most significant are not used.
 See `Wikipedia: Color_depth#True_color_(24-bit) <https://en.wikipedia.org/wiki/Color_depth#True_color_(24-bit)>`_.

 In the same package, foreign function ``save_screenshot`` is defined.
 It accepts a pointer to an array of integers, along